Max Planck PhDnet Statutes

 5.2.1 Steering Group

 The Steering Group is responsible for the overall development of the PhDnet according to the resolutions of the General Assembly.
 The Steering Group consists of the Spokesperson, the three Section Representatives, the Deputy Spokesperson, and the General Secretary.
-In addition to the fixed responsibilities of each office, the Steering Group members adopt responsibilities for other organs: each Working Group and Regional Hub is assigned a member of the Steering Group to oversee it.
+In addition to the fixed responsibilities of each office, the Steering Group members adopt responsibilities for other organs: each Working Group is assigned a member of the Steering Group to oversee it.

 5.2.2 Spokesperson